 Typing on mobile can be frustrating or awkward for many of us, and that's a shame because most users don't think about installing a different keyboard from the default.
 A new keyboard can really change your life when it comes to how comfortable you are using your phone.

-This keyboard is one of the best for fast, accurate typing and it’s our new company favorite.
-Many of us have adopted Fleksy because it’s big, it’s clever and once you use it for a couple of hours, you realize how useful some of the smaller details are.
+This keyboard is one of the best for fast, accurate typing.
+Once you use it for a couple of hours, you realize how useful some of the smaller details are.

 There are plenty of great weather apps available that are more accurate and better looking than the ones that come pre-installed on your Android device.